ERLKDev/AdHoc-Monitor/README.md

 Python -u monitorService.py
 ```

+The UI is on default served on port 3000: [http://localhost:3000/](http://localhost:3000/)

-The settings of the monitor visualization program can be modified in [config.ini](CONTRIBUTING.md).
+The settings of the monitor visualization program can be modified in [config.ini](config.ini).

 ```
 [Connection]